-In August of 2023, District Attorney Fani Willis charged the former president and 18 others - including Trump's former attorney Rudy Giuliani and Chief of Staff Mark Meadows - with 41 counts, including racketeering and conspiring to overturn the results of the 2020 presidential election in Georgia.
+In August of 2023, District Attorney Fani Willis charged Trump and 18 others - including Trump's former attorney Rudy Giuliani and Chief of Staff Mark Meadows - with 41 counts, including racketeering and conspiring to overturn the results of the 2020 presidential election in Georgia.
 Four of the defendants have pled guilty and agreed to cooperate with the prosecution.
 The trial judge dismissed six of the counts, and prosecutors have appealed that decision.
-The appellate court has also agreed to consider an appeal of the judge's ruling that Willis could remain on the case despite the defendants' argument that her romantic relationship with Nathan Wade, whom she had hired as a special prosecutor to run the investigation, created a conflict of interest.
-In compliance with the judge's ruling, Wade stepped down.
+The appellate court also agreed to consider an appeal of the judge's ruling that Willis could remain on the case despite the defendants' argument that her romantic relationship with Nathan Wade, whom she had hired as a special prosecutor to run the investigation, created a conflict of interest.
+In compliance with the trial judge's ruling, Wade stepped down.
 See Richard Fausset, Prosecutor in Trump Georgia Case to Appeal Court Decision to Toss 6 Charges, N.Y.
 TIMES, May 24, 2024, at A21.
-See generally Alan Feuer & Danny Hakim, Where [Trump's] Three Other Criminal Cases Stand: Delayed, N.Y.
-TIMES, June 3, 2024, at A17.
+The appellate court ruled that Willis and her office should have been disqualified from participating in the prosecution because of the appearance of impropriety, but the court refused to dismiss the indictments, leaving open the possibility that prosecutors in another county could continue the prosecution.
+See Roman v.
+State, 910 S.E.2d 609 (Ga.
+Ct.
+App.
+2024).
+Willis has asked the state supreme court to consider the case.
+See Danny Hakim, Atlanta D.A.
+Seeks to Stay on Election Interference Case, N.Y.
+TIMES, Jan.
+10, 2025, at A15.